arp242/goatcounter/README.markdown

 ### Running

-You can start the server with:
+You can start a test/development server with:

     $ goatcounter serve -dev